-If a capital asset purchased with BWSR grant funds is no longer needed for the original purpose, it may be used to support other comprehensive plan activities.
-If the equipment is no longer needed and the fair market value is greater than \$5,000, please contact the BC for disposal instructions.
+If a capital asset purchased with BWSR grant funds is no longer needed for the original purpose, it may be used to support other comprehensive plan activities, unless the grant appropriation language has specific requirements.

 8. Charging Grants for Equipment or Capital Assets Already Owned.
 If equipment is already owned by the grant recipient, it is a capital asset.
 Capital assets are defined as tangible and intangible assets having a useful life of more than one year, the cost of which is spread out over a period of time.
 Charges for capital assets already owned by the grant recipient which are necessary to support program(s) or project(s) funded by the grant are allowable costs to BWSR grants and the costs must be properly allocated to reflect the asset's actual use.